Milan-BUAA/TSAN-brain-age-estimation/README.md

 Prepare the dataset in the following format for easy use of the code.

 - Train, validation and test should contain completely unduplicated T1-weighted image samples.
-- The Excel file should include image file names, chronological age and sex labels for all samples from the three datasets.
+- The Excel file should include image file names, chronological age and sex labels ('0' for female and '1' for male) for all samples from the three datasets.

 ```
 Train Folder-----